aerispaha/aerispaha.github.io/_posts/2017-07-09-scraping-headlines-with-cronjobs-python-and-mongodb.md

 This basically tells the server to run a script located at `/home/news_agg/scrape_news.py` every 15 minutes.
 The `>/dev/null 2>&1` part prevents the cron from writing a message to a log each time it runs.

 The news scraping Python script that gets executed every 15 minutes is fairly straightforward.
-First, [feedparser](https://github.com/kurtmckee/feedparser) (for parsing RSS feeds), [PyMongo](https://api.mongodb.com/python/current/) (Python wrapper for workin with MongoDB), and the datetime packages are imported and a dictionary of RSSs feeds is constructed:
+First, [feedparser](https://github.com/kurtmckee/feedparser) (for parsing RSS feeds), [PyMongo](https://api.mongodb.com/python/current/) (Python wrapper for workin with MongoDB), and the datetime packages are imported and a dictionary of RSS feeds is constructed:

 ```python
 #!/usr/bin/env python